Hot Cocoa alternative (Carob)

 Notes: For cookies (same recipe), place on parchment paper!

 Fluffy Wild Blueberry Pancakes!
+Made w/Ancient Grains!

 INGREDIENTS

-• 1 cup Organic Spelt Flour – Or 1-1/3 cup of Oat Flour
+• 1 cup Organic Spelt Flour

-• 1 tbsp. baking powder (not baking soda)
+• 1 tbsp.
+Baking Powder (not baking soda)

-• 1 tsp. cinnamon
+• 1 tsp.
+Cinnamon

 • ¼ tsp. of Himalayan Salt